Bechara Boutros al-Rahi: Early life and education

-Mar Bechara Boutros al-Rahi was born in Himlaya, Matn District, Lebanon on 25 February 1940.
+Mar Bechara Boutros Al-Ra'i was born in Hemlaya, Matn District, Lebanon on 25 February 1940.
 He attended Collège Notre Dame de Jamhour, a Jesuit school in Lebanon.
-He entered the Mariamite Maronite Order on 31 July 1962 and was ordained as a priest on 3 September 1967.
+He entered the Mariamite Maronite Order on 31 July 1962, and was ordained as a priest on 3 September 1967.

 From 1967 to 1975 he was responsible for the Arabic programs of Vatican Radio.
+During this time, he also served as Assistant Rector of the Collegio Maronita di Roma (Archbishop Pietro Sfair was the Rector).
 In 1975, he received a PhD in canon and civil law.
-He also studied for three years at Lateran University in Rome.
+He also studied for three years at Pontifical Lateran University in Rome.

-Religious positions
+Episcopacy

-He was appointed titular bishop of Caesarea Philippi on 2 May 1986 and consecrated as auxiliary Bishop of Antioch on 12 July 1986, by Patriarch Nasrallah Boutros Sfeir and his co-consecrators were Roland Aboujaoudé, Auxiliary Bishop of Antioch, Georges Abi-Saber, titular Bishop of Aradus, Chucrallah Harb, Eparch of Jounieh, Joseph Mohsen Béchara, Archeparch of Cyprus, Khalil Abi-Nader, Archeparch of Beirut, Ignace Ziadé, Emeritus Archeparch of Beirut, Antoine Joubeir, Archeparch of Tripoli, Elie Farah, Emeritus Archeparch of Cyprus, Joseph Merhi, Eparch of Cairo and Ibrahim Hélou, Eparch of Sidon.
-On 9 June 1990, he was elected bishop of Byblos.
-In 2003 he was elected Secretary of the Maronite Synod, and in 2009 he was appointed President of the Lebanese Episcopal Commission for the Media.
+He was appointed titular bishop of Caesarea Philippi on 2 May 1986 and consecrated as Auxiliary Bishop of Antioch on 12 July 1986, by Patriarch Nasrallah Boutros Sfeir and his co-consecrators Roland Aboujaoudé, Auxiliary Bishop of Antioch; Georges Abi-Saber, titular bishop of Aradus; Chucrallah Harb, Eparch of Joubbé, Sarba and Jounieh; Joseph Mohsen Béchara, Archeparch of Cyprus; Khalil Abi-Nader, Archeparch of Beirut; Ignace Ziadé, Emeritus Archeparch of Beirut; Antoine Joubeir, Archeparch of Tripoli; Elie Farah, Emeritus Archeparch of Cyprus; Joseph Merhi, Eparch of Cairo; and Ibrahim Hélou, Eparch of Sidon.

+On 9 June 1990, he was elected Bishop of Byblos.
+In 2003 he was elected Secretary of the Maronite Synod.
+In 2009 he was appointed President of the Lebanese Episcopal Commission for the Media.